CongLeSolutionX/Metal-Primitives/Documentation.md

+---
+created: 2024-12-20 04:58:55
+url:
+author(s): Cong Le
+version: "1.0"
+license(s): MIT, CC BY 4.0
+---

 # Comprehensive Diagrams and Illustrations for the Metal Primitives App

 In this documentation, we will provide a comprehensive set of diagrams and illustrations explaining the functionalities and complexities of the Metal Primitives App.
 These diagrams are intended to serve as a reference for iOS developers who are interested in understanding the app's architecture, rendering pipeline, and how it implements advanced Metal rendering techniques across both iOS and macOS platforms.